 In the Configure IPS Mode dialog box, select a protection mode and click OK.

-You can select one of the following two IPS protection modes:
+Select one of the following IPS protection modes:

-Block Mode: Cloud Firewall blocks malicious traffic to prevent intrusions.
-You can select a protection level based on your security requirements.
+block mode: In this mode, Cloud Firewall blocks malicious traffic and stops intrusion activities.
+You can select different levels of block mode based on your protection requirements.

 Loose: blocks attacks in a loose manner by using rules that prevent a high rate of false positives.
 This level is suitable for business that requires the false positive rate to be minimized.